UNIVERSAL FUND MEMBERi'm just as lost as you

 Jamie joined Watsi on March 12th, 2013.
 Eight years ago, Jamie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jamie's most recent donation traveled 1,900 miles to support Dieunese, a mother of two from Haiti, to fund overseas transportation and preparations for her life-saving heart surgery.
+Jamie's most recent donation traveled 8,600 miles to support Naw Lah, a 35-year-old teacher, mother, and refugee from Thailand, to fund a C-section surgery to deliver her baby safely.

 Jamie has funded healthcare for 176 patients in 16 countries.